Television – Children’s

 BEAT BUGS creator Josh Wakely accepting the AACTA Award for Best Children’s Television Series at the 6th AACTA Awards.

-Children’s Television Series entries for the 7th AACTA Awards are now open.
+Children’s Television Series entries for the

 ENTRIES & MATERIALS DEADLINE